 Research showed opportunities in digitizing domestic remittance transfers and receipt of international remittances to an account that can be used for a broader set of financial needs including utility payments, savings, and credit facilities based on remittance flows to be used for a microbusiness or household needs.

 Low-income and vulnerable Guatemalans need financial products that help them manage their variable cash flows and to manage risks, including those arising from climate change, and to help them access more economic opportunities.
-Prototype testing of a potential solution is underway, and the team will produce a full Digital Financial Services Market Assessment Report that outlines these DFS opportunities in greater detail.
-Stay tuned for the full report—expected in spring 2023.
+You can read more insights about this work in the full report, Digital Financial Services Market Assessment which outlines these DFS opportunities in greater detail.

 Diana Boncheva-Gooley